-Membership • 1
+Membership 1

-Who Is Eligible
+Who Is Eligible 1

-Credited Pension Service
+Credited Pension Service 1

-Leave and Credited Pension Service
+Leave and Credited Pension Service 1

-ERF Board of Trustees
+ERF Board of Trustees 2

-Retirement Eligibility .2
+Retirement Eligibility

-Planning Tools 3
+Planning Tools

 Retirement Benefit

 Other Benefits

 Contributions to the Fund

 Calculating Retirement Benefits

 Normal Retirement Example

+•

 Retirement Before Age 50 Example

-Cost-of-Living Adjustments

 Health Benefit Supplement

 Definition of Wages

 Monthly Benefit Calculation

 Visualize Your Plan

-Your Right to a Pension • • • •• ./
+Your Right to a Pension 7

-If You Leave The City with -
+If You Leave The City with

-More Than Five Years of Service • • • • • ./
+More Than Five Years of Service 7

-If You Leave The City with -
+If You Leave The City with

 Less Than Five Years of Service

-Refunds and Rollovers
+Refunds and Rollovers 7

 Deferred Vested Members

 Buying Forward in a Reduction in Force

 If You are Rehired

-If You are Rehired after Retirement.
+If You are Rehired after Retirement

 If You Get a Divorce

 If You Die Before Retiring

 Service Death Benefits

 Non-Service Death Benefits

 Choosing a Beneficiary or Designee

 Who can be a Beneficiary?

 Naming Designees

-Pension Disability Benefit .14
+Pension Disability Benefit 14

-Retirement Transitions 15
+Retirement Transitions 1!

-What You Need Before You Retire .15
+What You Need Before You Retire

-Choosing a Benefit Payment .16
+Choosing a Benefit Payment 16

-Life with 10-year Certain .16
+Life with 10-year Certain

-Joint & 1/2 Survivor, 10-year Certain .16
+Joint & 1/2 Survivor, 10-year Certain 16

-Joint & Full Survivor, 10-year Certain .16
+Joint & Full Survivor, 10-year Certain

-How Is the COLA Amount Determined? .17
+How Is the COLA Amount Determined?

-How Your Cost Of Living Adjustment (COLA) Is Calculated i. .17
+How Your Cost Of Living Adjustment (COLA) Is Calculated

-Does My Pension Benefit Affect My Social Security Benefit? £., .17
+Does My Pension Benefit Affect My Social Security Benefit?

 Windfall Elimination Provision (WEP)

 Government Pension Offset (GPO)

-Estimate Your Social Security Benefit
+Estimate Your Social Security Benefit 18

-Planning During Your Career
+Planning During Your Career 19

-Attend ERF Informational Seminars 7 .19
+Attend ERF Informational Seminars 19

 Contact ERF

-Glossary of Terms .3 21
+Glossary of Terms .
+2